WakiMak/trentent.github.io-forked/_posts/2015-09-27-appv5-sequencing-oracle-11g-r2.md

 **So how do you resolve all these issues and sequence Oracle 11G R2?**

-The direction I went was to ensure the directory I sequenced the installer to was a tokenized directory. Â It also needed to a directory that, when expanded in the virtualized environment, does not contain any spaces or special characters.
+The direction I went was to ensure the directory I sequenced the installer to was a tokenized directory.
+It also needed to a directory that, when expanded in the virtualized environment, does not contain any spaces or special characters.

 The list of directories AppV5 tokenize's can be found in the AppV 5.0 Sequencing Guide.